John Hasbrouck Van Vleck: Personal life

 J. H. Van Vleck met Abigail Pearson, a student at University of Minnesota, during his professorship there, and married her on June 10, 1927.
 He and his wife Abigail were also important art collectors, particularly in the medium of Japanese woodblock prints (principally Ukiyo-e), known as Van Vleck Collection.
 It was inherited from his father Edward Burr Van Vleck.
-They donated it to the Chazen Museum of Art in Madison, Wisconsin in 1980s.
+They donated the collection to the Chazen Museum of Art in Madison, Wisconsin in 1980s.